ibexa/documentation-developer/docs/guide/http_cache.md

 !!! note

-    If you created a custom captcha block for your site by modifying the default file (`vendor/gregwar/captcha-bundle/Resources/views/captcha.html.twig`) and saving it as `vendor/ezsystems/ezplatform-form-builder/src/bundle/Resources/views/themes/standard/fields/captcha.html.twig`, you must modify your custom file.

-    You must make the following changes to the twig file:
+    If you created a custom captcha block for your site by modifying the default file (`vendor/gregwar/captcha-bundle/Resources/views/captcha.html.twig`), you must make the following changes to the custom block template file:

     - change the name of the block to `name ajax_captcha_widget`